Compassionate Senior Home Care in Vero Beach, FL

 Home care is paid for by a variety of sources.
 Benefits and requirements vary greatly, however.
 Major home care payment sources include:

 - Long Term Care Insurance – Policy coverage varies.
-Generally private long term care insurance coverage is limited.
+Generally, private long-term care insurance coverage is limited.
 The patient and family should check with their insurance agent to determine coverage specifics.

-- Medicare – The patient must be under a physician’s plan of care, homebound and in need of part time or intermittent skilled nursing care or occupational/physical/speech therapy.
-Eligible clients may receive a range of services which include skilled nursing, home care aide, speech and occupational therapy, medical social work and medical supplies/equipment.
+- Medicare – The patient must be under a physician’s plan of care, homebound and in need of part-time or intermittent skilled nursing care or occupational/physical/speech therapy.
+Eligible clients may receive a range of services, which include skilled nursing, home care aide, speech and occupational therapy, medical social work, and medical supplies/equipment.
 A Moment’s Notice Health Care is not a Medicare provider.

-- Medicaid – This federal/state administered medical assistance program provides services similar to Medicare for low-income people.
+- Medicaid – This federal/state-administered medical assistance program provides services similar to Medicare for low-income people.
 No prior hospitalization or “skilled” level of service is required to qualify.
 Individuals do not need to be homebound.

-Home Care By The Numbers
+Home Care By the Numbers

-- 350,000+ – Florida seniors who use agencies home care annually.
+- 350,000+ – Florida seniors who use agency home care annually.

 - $120 – Median daily cost for aide or companion services.